 Alongside professional training, we focus on conveying our corporate values (LIFE) and establishing a dialogue-oriented corporate culture based on trust, respect for diversity and equality of opportunity.
 Our responsible approach to structuring working conditions includes fair treatment at work, a transparent and equitable compensation system, company pension plans, the ability to combine working with family commitments, flexible worktime arrangements and a working environment that fosters health.
 Numerous external awards and surveys bear witness to our excellent reputation as an employer.
 These include the awards we received in 2018 as one of the best employers in Germany, China, Italy and India.

 Number of Bayer Employees by Segment, Dec.
 31, 2018

 High Level of Vocational Training

-Vocational training plays a key role at Bayer in order to meet the need for skilled employees.
-We provide sound training in more than 20 different occupations and offer more vocational training places than required to meet its needs.
+To meet the need for skilled employees, Bayer provides sound training in more than 20 different occupations and offers more vocational training places than required to meet its needs.
 In 2017, 746 young people started a vocational training course at Bayer in Germany.
 We employed nearly 2,000 trainees overall in 2018 (around 500 women and 1,500 men).
 Bayer also offers trainee programs in various areas for those embarking on a career and internships for students around the world.